quilla3/data-analytics-portfolio/01-analyzing-students-mental-health/README.md

 - The `count_int` column should be the number of international students for each length of stay.
 - Sort the results by the length of stay in **descending order**.

-Note: Creating new cells in the workbook will rename the DataFrame.
-Make sure that your final solution uses the name `df`.